arun-prathap/ncc2025-aitmdp/README.md

 Simulation Code for National Conference on Communications (NCC) 2025 paper ["On Resource Allocation for Remote Control of MDPs Over Queues Using Age-of-Loop"](https://doi.org/10.1109/NCC63735.2025.10982939)

 ### Code for Analytical and Simulation Results
-The components of the code made publicly available for reproducing results from the paper are explanined below.
+The components of the code made publicly available for reproducing results from the paper are explained below.

 #### System Model and associated components
 The basic building blocks used in simulation are available in blocks/.